Renewable gases and the circular economy

 Source: 2020 Renewable Gas Panorama/ GRTgaz

 Hydrothermal gasification involves heating effluents and wet biomass residues at high pressure (200 to 300 bars) and high temperatures (400 to 700°C) to produce a carbon-based renewable gas that is rich in methane.
 The process offers a renewable gas conversion solution to a wide range of urban and suburban business, as well as local authorities and even waste processing operators.
-The first industrial hydrothermal gasification facilities are planned by 2025.
+The first industrial hydrothermal gasification facilities are planned to be in place by 2025.

 The hydrothermal gasification process